 This however poses a problem, because when matching centre lines against a southpaw fighter, our lead foot faces their foot.
 This means our jab hand is directly in line with their jab hand and therefore in the way of one another.

-Orthodox fighters are typically very used to leading with their jab hand, so taking away the weapon that leads the dance can often take away a fighters whole game.
+Orthodox fighters are typically used to leading with their jab hand, so taking away the weapon that leads the dance can often throw off a fighters whole game.